A modular perspective to the jet suppression from a small to large radius in very high transverse momentum jets: Results

-The measurements for different models are now manifest in Fig.~\ref{fig:RAA-CMS2}, which shows the jet-${R_{AA}}$ for ${|y_{jet}|<2}$ and jet cone radius $R$ = 0.2, in comparison with the experimental data from the CMS Collaboration~\cite{CMS:2021vui}.
-Similarly, Fig.~\ref{fig:RAA-CMS2} ~shows the jet-${R_{AA}}$ which is also measured for $R$ = 0.3, $R$ = 0.4, $R$ = 0.6, $R$ = 0.8, and $R$ = 1.0 over a range of jet-${p_{T}}$ from 300 GeV up to 1 TeV.
+This section presents the results for low virtuality parton evolution models, where the inclusive jet-${R_{AA}}$ is calculated for three setups, MATTER coupled with LBT, MATTER coupled with MARTINI, and MATTER coupled with AdS/CFT.
+The simulations are altogether staged in contrast with the experimental data from the CMS~\cite{CMS:2021vui}, for Pb-Pb collisions at ${\sqrt{s_{\rm NN}}}$ = 5.02 TeV and for a range of jet cone sizes up to an order of 1 and $p_{T}^{jet}$ range up to 1 TeV.
+The measurements for different models are now manifest in Fig.~\ref{fig:RAA-CMS2}, which shows the jet-${R_{AA}}$ for ${|y_{jet}|<2}$ and jet cone radius $R$ = 0.2, $R$ = 0.3, $R$ = 0.4, $R$ = 0.6, $R$ = 0.8, and $R$ = 1.0 over a range of jet-${p_{T}}$ from 300 GeV up to 1 TeV in comparison with the experimental data from the CMS~\cite{CMS:2021vui}.
 The predictions made by the JETSCAPE are consistent even as we advance to the larger area jet cones.
 The JETSCAPE predicts marginally more suppression from a small to intermediate to large radius for all the modular combinations discussed above.
 The results predicted by the (MATTER + LBT) and (MATTER + MARTINI) are congruous with the experimental observations throughout the ${p_{T}}$ range and across the different jet radii.
-While the (MATTER + AdS/CFT) model shows more suppression in the intermediate ${p_{T}}$ and significant enhancement at high ${p_{T}}$ region as compared to the other modular combinations.
-At very high transverse momentum, the virtuality of the dominant partons is very high and due to the coherence effects, the interaction strength of the parton with the medium is significantly reduced.
-Since the radiative energy loss in AdS/CFT is more dominant than the elastic jet energy loss as compared to LBT and MARTINI, there is a considerable enhancement of jet-${R_{AA}}$ in the high ${p_{T}}$ due to the minimized elastic jet energy loss.
-Also, the effect of the recoil partons in LBT on the total energy loss is not very significant.
-It is very articulate that there is an appreciable reduction in net elastic and radiative jet energy loss when the jet cone includes the recoil partons.
+While the (MATTER + AdS/CFT) model shows more suppression at high ${p_{T}}$ region as compared to the other modular combinations.
+At very high transverse momentum, the virtuality of the dominant partons is very high and the coherence effect comes into play.
+The coherence effect significantly reduces the interaction strength of the parton with the medium.
+However, AdS/CFT model is known for its strong coupling framework, which results in more significant energy loss for partons traversing the QGP medium.
+This leads to stronger suppression of jet-${R_{AA}}$ compared to the perturbative approaches used by LBT and MARTINI at high ${p_{T}}$ range.

-With the above comparisons to both ATLAS and CMS experimental data (Fig. 1-4), the results from the JETSCAPE are substantially credible for further jet radius-dependent investigations using the current models, which is carried out in the next section.
+In this section, we conclude that the JETSCAPE results depicted in the figures \ref{fig:pp-spectra}, \ref{fig:pbpb-spectra}, and \ref{fig:RAA-ATLAS} are substantial for further jet radius-dependent investigations using the current models, which is carried out in the next section.